 Years ago, before our lives got busy with moves, businesses, jobs and babies, a group of women would get together once a month to tackle a cuisine from somewhere in the world that intrigued them.
 I often got the pleasurable task of creating the dessert course, a fantastic opportunity to try out new chocolate recipes on a group of women with incredible palates and culinary backgrounds.
-This is one of my favorite recipes which I served at our Japanese dinner, a sweet take on tempura with a thick & luscious chocolate fudge sauce featuring the grassy heat of wasabi.
+This is one of my favorite recipes which I served at our Japanese dinner, a sweet take on tempura with a thick & luscious chocolate fudge sauce featuring the grassy heat of wasabi, a surprisingly beautiful chocolate pairing.

 cut a variety of fruit into bite-size pieces: I used mangos, plums, peaches & bananas;